 Insulin:

-- Some observational trials have suggested a relationship between insulin use and HF risk.
-This could be the result of increased events of hypoglycemia resulting in adrenaline release or direct water-retaining properties of insulin.
+- This could be the result of increased events of hypoglycemia resulting in adrenaline release or direct water-retaining properties of insulin.

 - Cardiovascular outcome trials with long-acting insulin analogs do not demonstrate increased cardiovascular event rate or HF